Data center: Environmental control

-Humidity control not only prevents moisture-related issues: importantly, excess humidity can cause dust to adhere more readily to fan blades and heat sinks, impeding air cooling leading to higher temperatures.
+Humidity control prevents moisture and related issues.
+For example, excess humidity can cause dust to adhere more readily to fan blades and heat sinks, impeding air cooling and leading to higher temperatures.

 Aisle containment

 Cold aisle containment is done by exposing the rear of equipment racks, while the fronts of the servers are enclosed with doors and covers.
-This is similar to how large-scale food companies refrigerate and store their products.
+This is similar to how large-scale food companies refrigerate and store products.